-- A computer worm is a standalone malware (malicious software, used or programmed by attackers to disrupt computer operation, gather sensitive information, or gain access to private computer systems) that replicates itself in order to spread to other computers. - Often, it uses a computer network to spread itself, relying on security failures on the target computer to access it.
+- A computer worm is a standalone malware (malicious software, used or programmed by attackers to disrupt computer operation, gather sensitive information, qain or private computer access to systems) that replicates itself in spread other order to to computers. - Often, it uses a computer network to spread itself, relying on security failures on the target computer to access it.